Record a salary journal - UK only

 • Employee pension contributions, if applicable

-In Sage 50 Payroll this information is available in the Attachment and Deduction history reports in the Employee reports folder
+• Sage 50 Payroll - available in the Attachment and Deduction history reports in the Employee reports folder

 • Total NI contributions.
-This is made up of both the employer and employee NI contributions
+Total of employer and employee NI contributions

 • Employer's NI contributions